tgstation/tgstation/code/datums/components/README.md

     * Sends the `COMSIG_COMPONENT_ADDED` signal to the datum
     * All components a datum owns are deleted with the datum
     * Returns the component that was created.
 Or the old component in a dupe situation where `COMPONENT_DUPE_UNIQUE` was set
+    * If this tries to add an component to an incompatible type, the component will be deleted and the result will be `null`.
+This is very unperformant, try not to do it
 1. `/datum/proc/LoadComponent(component_type(type), ...) -> datum/component` (public, final)
     * Equivalent to calling `GetComponent(component_type)` where, if the result would be `null`, returns `AddComponent(component_type, ...)` instead
 1. `/datum/proc/ComponentActivated(datum/component/C)` (abstract, async)